Spain Salary Guide 2026: Wage Trends, Economic Outlook, and Top-Paying Careers

 Key Drivers of Salary Growth in 2026

-1. Economic Stability: GDP growth expected around 2.1%, supporting wage increases across sectors.
+• Economic Stability: GDP growth of around 2.1% supports gradual wage increases

-3. Rising Minimum Wage: The Salario Mínimo Interprofesional (SMI) has increased to €1,200 per month in 2026.
+• Rising Minimum Wage: The Salario Mínimo Interprofesional (SMI) increased to €1,200 per month

-4. Talent Shortages: Growing need for engineers, healthcare professionals, and IT experts pushing up wages.
+• Talent Shortages: High demand for engineers, healthcare staff, and IT specialists

 Average Salaries by Industry in Spain (2026)